 The authors also state "if this interpretation is correct, gas at several temperatures is present."
-Specifically, emissions were attributed to gases in three ranges: $5.5 < \log T < 5.7$ ; log T = 6; $6.6 < \log T < 6.8$ .
-Observations in the ultraviolet with HST and FUSE [60] and also XMM-Newton [61] confirm these extraordinary temperatures of diffuse intergalactic medium (IGM) and reveal that a large component of the baryonic matter of the universe is in the form of WHIM (warm-hot ionized media) [60,61].
-The mysteries of the identity of dark matter, the observed dark interstellar medium spectrum, the source of the diffuse X-ray background, and the source of ionization of the IGM [60,61] are resolved by the formation of hydrinos that emit EUV and X-ray continua depending on the state transition and conditions; the continua create highly ionized ions that emit ion radiation of non-thermal origin; the hydrino transition H to H(1/2) results in a 63.3 nm line [3,29], and He+ acting as a catalyst of 54.4 eV ( $2 \cdot 27.2 \ eV$ ) pumps the intensity of helium ion lines such as the 30.4 nm line [3,4] consistent with observations [58].
-In interstellar medium there is no required third body to collisionally take away the bond energy for the alternative process of 2H to H2.
+Specifically, emissions were attributed to gases in three ranges: $5.5 < \log T < 5.7$ ; log

+T = 6; 6.6 < log T < 6.8.
+Observations in the ultraviolet with HST and FUSE [59] and also XMM-Newton [60] confirm these extraordinary temperatures of diffuse intergalactic medium (IGM) and reveal that a large component of the baryonic matter of the universe is in the form of WHIM (warm-hot ionized media) [59,60].
+The mysteries of the identity of dark matter, the observed dark interstellar medium spectrum, the source of the diffuse X-ray background, and the source of ionization of the IGM [59,60] are resolved by the formation of hydrinos that emit EUV and X-ray continua depending on the state transition and conditions; the continua create highly ionized ions that emit ion radiation of non-thermal origin; the hydrino transition H to H(1/2) results in a 63.3 nm line [3,29], and He+ acting as a catalyst of 54.4 eV ( $2 \cdot 27.2 \ eV$ ) pumps the intensity of helium ion lines such as the 30.4 nm line [3,4] consistent with observations [57].